Variable recurring payments integration

 https://api.truelayer-sandbox.com/signup-plus/mandates?mandate_id={mandate_id}

-If your request is successful, you receive a response with user data such as below:
+If your request is successful, you receive a response with user data presented like this:

 {